Lionel Messi Marries Longtime Sweetheart Antonella Roccuzzo In A Romantic Ceremony

 Now, that’s what you call marriage ‘goals.’
 Soccer icon Lionel Messi married his childhood sweetheart, Antonella Rocuzzo, on June 30, tying the knot with the mother of his children in an incredibly glamorous event!

 Introducing: Mr. and Mrs. Lionel Messi.
 Or, Mrs. and Mrs. Antonella Roccuzzo.
 These two lovebirds tied the knot at the City Centre Complex in their native town of Rosario, Santa Fe, Argentina.
 After an eight-year romance, Lionel, 30, and Antonella, 29, became man and wife in front of 250-plus guests.
 Leo and Antonella’s two boys, Thiago, 4, and Mateo, 1, were absolutely adorable, but it was Antonella who captured everyone’s hearts.
-Lionel’s love was absolutely stunning in her dress, designed by Spain’s Rosa Clara.
+Lionel’s love was absolutely stunning in her white fitted halter gown with a dramatic patterened backside, designed by Spain’s Rosa Clara.
 Guests including soccer greats Neymar, 25, Dani Alves, 34, and Samuel Eto’o, 36, walked a red carpet to enter the black-tie event, just like it was the Oscars!

 The reception will take place at the lavish Pullman Hotel, a 188-room, five-star resort that also has an on-site casino.
 Rombai and Marama, two bands from Uruguay, will perform for all those invitees.
 Karina Jessica Tejada, 31, the singer dubbed “La Princesita de la Musica Tropical,” according to ESPN FC, is also there to serenade the happy couple.
 Karina happens to be the partner of Argentina striker Sergio Aguero, 29, so it seems that Lionel’s national teammate pulled some strings to help make Leo’s day extra-special.